tash-had/find-prime-factors/README.md

-This project assignment 3 for CSC209 - Software Tools and Systems Programming (Winter/18)
+This project assignment 3 for CSC209 - Software Tools and Systems Programming (Winter/18).
+Note that all code is in one file because that was a requirement since it is auto-graded.

 # [Click for details](https://archive.is/PMM4t)
 Final Mark: 90.63